Eamonn O'Keefe: Club career

 In July 1983, John McGrath's Port Vale paid £10,000 for his services.
 With eleven goals in 43 games, he was the club's top scorer and Player of the Year in his debut season.
-The day after picking up his award he put in a transfer request because Vale had been relegated.
+The day after picking up his award, he put in a transfer request because Vale had been relegated.
 O'Keefe had also taken a dislike towards new manager John Rudge, as well as the lengthy daily commute from his home to Vale Park.
-During the following season he played less regularly, but carried two children to safety when a perimeter fence collapsed during an FA Cup 2–1 win at Macclesfield Town on 17 November 1984.
-On 25 March 1985, he refused to play for the "Vale" against Wrexham because he was due to play for his country the following night.
+During the following season, he played less regularly but carried two children to safety when a perimeter fence collapsed during an FA Cup 2–1 win at Macclesfield Town on 17 November 1984.
+On 25 March 1985, he refused to play for the "Vale" against Wrexham because he was due to play for his country, against England at Wembley, the following night.
+Rudge had asked O'Keefe to drop out of the Ireland squad, but O'Keefe refused.
+O'Keefe started the international.

-Three days later, on 28 March, he joined Sam Ellis's Blackpool for £17,500; having decided to turn down a move to Preston North End.
+Three days later, on 28 March, he joined Sam Ellis's Blackpool for £17,500.
+New teammate Mike Walsh answered a call from an official at Blackpool's rivals Preston North End and, impersonating O'Keefe, turned down the approach.
 He made his debut for the "Seasiders" two days later, in a 4–2 victory over Peterborough United at Bloomfield Road, scoring Blackpool's fourth goal.
-With Blackpool second in the table, he then scored against leaders Chesterfield in his second appearance for the club.
+With Blackpool second in the table, he scored against leaders Chesterfield in his second appearance for the club.
 He went on to score four more goals in ten games before the end of the campaign, at which point Blackpool won promotion to Third Division.

-The following season, 1985–86, O'Keefe scored seventeen goals in nineteen league starts (including a hat-trick in a 4–0 home win over Doncaster Rovers on 1 October 1985).
-With seventeen goals, he finished the season as the club's top scorer.
+The following season, 1985–86, O'Keefe scored 17 goals in 19 league starts (including a hat-trick in a 4–0 home win over Doncaster Rovers on 1 October 1985).
+With 17 goals, he finished the season as the club's top scorer.
 After only two games in 1986–87, O'Keefe announced his retirement from professional football due to injury.
 His final game for Blackpool came on 6 September 1986, in a 2–1 home defeat by Carlisle United.
 He was awarded a testimonial match as the summer wound down, with First Division champions Everton visiting Bloomfield Road.
-He repaid the favour in August 1987, when O'Keefe organized a fun run in order to raise £15,000 for Blackpool F.C. – the club were in great financial trouble at the time.
+He repaid the favour in August 1987, when O'Keefe organised a fun run to raise £15,000 for Blackpool F.C.
+The club was in great financial trouble then.